ebruchez/ebruchez.github.io/_posts/2024-10-19-apple-1-reproduction-part-3-retro-chip-tester.md

 Although it wasn't exactly cheap, I am glad I built the RTC.
 It gave me more confidence about completing the assembly of the Apple-1 reproduction, and hopefully will also be useful for other projects.

-Part 4 will cover the assembly of the Apple-1.
+[Part 4](../apple-1-reproduction-part-4-assembly/) covers the assembly of the Apple-1.